-Click or tap the Track toggle button to select "X" or "Y" as the current track axis.
+Click or tap to select "X" or "Y" under Track as the current track axis.
 By default, it is "X".

-- X: When the X cursor position is adjusted, Y cursor will automatically track the intersection point between X cursor and source signal - Y: When the Y cursor position is adjusted, X cursor will automatically track the intersection point between Y cursor and source signal.
+- X: When you adjust the X cursor position, Y cursors will automatically track the intersection point between X cursor and source signal. - Y: When you adjust the Y cursor position, X cursors will automatically track the intersection point between Y cursor and source signal.